Spiking

 Spiking is when someone puts alcohol or drugs into another person’s drink without their knowledge and/or consent.

-Most substances that are used to spike drinks are odourless, colourless and tasteless making them very hard to spot but excessive bubbles, sinking ice, a foggy appearance and a change in your drink’s colour and/or taste (more bitter or salty) are all potential warning signs.
+Most substances that are used to spike drinks are odourless, colourless and tasteless making them very hard to spot.
+Excessive bubbles, sinking ice, a foggy appearance and a change in your drink’s colour and/or taste (more bitter or salty) are all potential warning signs but not foolproof in detecting spiking.

 Adding extra alcohol to an alcoholic drink or putting alcohol into a non-alcoholic drink are also forms of spiking.